cjsteel/presentation-reveal-md-ansible-dev-stack/slides.md

 * Continuous integrity checking and automatic repair.
 * lots of other interesting stuff, RAID-Z, Native NFSv4 ACLs...

-notes: On it's own ZFS is a very large learning curve.
-Hidden behind LXD, not difficult at all.
-Scalable to very high storage capacities. and so on.
+notes: On it's own ZFS has a steep learning curve.
+The LXD hypervisor hides.
+Also happens to allow for highly scaleable storage and many other bells and whistles.

 ----

 ### VirtualBox

 * Opensource
-* Well known
+* Well understood
+* Mature
-* *Universal Cake* like properties - Runs on many OS, Hosts Many OS...
+* Runs on many OS, able to host many OS...

 ---